LieberInstitute/brainseq_phase2/README.md

 BrainSeq Phase 2 analysis
 =========================

 This repository contains analysis code for the BrainSeq Phase II project.

+## Citation

 If you use anything in this repository please cite the following publication:

 Collado-Torres L, Burke EE, Peterson A, Shin JH, Straub RE, Rajpurohit A, Semick SA, Ulrich WS, BrainSeq Consortium, Valencia C, Tao R, Deep-Soboslay A, Hyde TM, Kleinman JE, Weinberger DR, Jaffe AE.
 Regional heterogeneity in gene expression, regulation and coherence in hippocampus  and dorsolateral prefrontal cortex across development and in schizophrenia.
 JOURNAL + DOI.
 2018.